-If a Shared HA needs to be used, open the FioranoMQ\HA\shared/HAPrimary and the FioranoMQ\HA\shared/HASecondary profiles in the Studio Profile Manager.
-Right-click on the profile, and click on FMQ Shared HA to display the FMQ Shared HA wizard.
+If a 'Shared' HA needs to be used, open FioranoMQ_HA_shared/HAPrimary and FioranoMQ_HA_shared/HASecondary profile in the Studio Profile Manager.
+Right-click on the profile and click on FMQ Shared HA.
+The FMQ Shared HA wizard is displayed.

 2. All required values can be configured using the wizard.
-Upon completing configuration, right-click the node, and select the Save option from the pop-up menu.
+Upon configuration, rightclick the node and select the Save option from the pop-up menu a.
+BackupServerIp b.
+BackupServerPort

-The following properties are available in the FMQ HA Replicated wizard.
+The following properties are available in the FMQ HA replicated wizard.